ByteworksHomeLab/smitchell.github.io/_posts/2020-11-22-sidenote-dashboards.md

 <a href="https://k8slens.dev/">Lens</a> is a desktop application built as a Kubernetes IDE.
 It is free, easy to install, and automatically reads the Kubeconfig file on your system.
 {% include youtubePlayer.html id=page.lens %}

-### Metrics Service
+### Metrics Server
-Most Kubernetes Dashboards give you access to metrics if you install the Metrics Service, described here: <a href="https://github.com/kubernetes-sigs/metrics-server">Kubernetes Metrics Server</a>.
+Most Kubernetes Dashboards give you access to metrics if you install the Metrics Server, described here: <a href="https://github.com/kubernetes-sigs/metrics-server">Kubernetes Metrics Server</a>.

 ## Installation
 Start by following Rancher’s dashboard instructions: <a href="https://rancher.com/docs/k3s/latest/en/installation/kube-dashboard/">Rancher Docs: Kubernetes Dashboard</a>.